 It wasn't much later, though, when John suddenly looked up and said, "The wind's down."

 Nancy listened.
 It was indeed quieter, but in the relative silence they heard other noises, unfamiliar noises, as if the cottage was straining hard against something.
 A strange creaking sound was heard near the front door.
 She looked at her husband and father uncertainly, then rose and went to the window.
-She’d shut the old diamond paned window against the cold days ago, but that morning, as the wind had picked up, she’d also pulled the heavy timber shutters across and locked the strong iron latch in place to secure them.
-Now she pulled the curtain aside, raised the latch on the shutter, pulled it towards her and gasped.
+She'd shut the window against the cold several days ago, but that morning, as the wind had picked up, she'd also pulled the heavy timber shutters across and dropped the strong iron latch in place to secure them.
+Now she pulled the curtain aside, raised the latch on the shutters, opened them and gasped.
 John and Dahdo Joe were by her side in an instant.

-Compacted snow pressed against the glass window right up to the top, dirty white even in the orange glow of the fire.
+Compacted snow pressed against the glass window right up to the top, dirty white in the orange glow of the fire.
 The entire double casement window, made up of small diamond shaped panes of glass, was bowed inward.
 As they looked, a sound like a pistol shot was heard as some of the glass shattered and flew apart around them.
-John hastily reached over her shoulder and pushed the timber shutter closed again, dropping the latch to secure it.
-He pulled Nancy and Joe away, quickly checking to see they’d come to no harm and dropped the curtain back in place.
+John hastily reached over his wife's shoulder and pushed the timber shutter closed again, dropping the latch to secure it.
+He pulled Nancy and Joe away, quickly checking to see they'd come to no harm and dropped the curtain back in place.
 As he did so, they heard another loud cracking sound from upstairs, this time much deeper and louder.
 Alarmed, the three adults hurried up the steep, narrow stairs with a candle, fear giving Dahdo Joe's bad knees the impetus to keep up.

 All looked well at first.
 The children were still soundly asleep.
 Then Nancy felt a draft across her face and looked up.
 "Mother of God preserve us!"
 One of the heavy oak rafters had cracked and was sagging under the visibly sinking thatch.